sainath161/Memory-Card-Game/README.md

 ## Deployment

-This project is deployed and can view at [Virtual Pet Simulator](https://sainath161.github.io/Memory-Card-Game/).
+This project is deployed and can view at [Memory Card Game](https://sainath161.github.io/Memory-Card-Game/).